xnvme/xnvme/docs/background/backends/upcie/cuda.md

 - **31 controllers per process under an enforcing IOMMU** at the default heap and window size, capped at 64.
 See {ref}`sec-backends-upcie-cuda-iommu`.
+- **`vfio-pci` may need the mapping installed by hand.** Describing the GPU heap by mapping its `dma-buf` is what `IOMMU_IOAS_MAP_FILE` would do, and it refuses one a GPU runtime exported.
+Where `iommufd` cannot map it, the mapping goes in from the physical addresses behind it instead.
+That happens either
+  way: a server does it for a client, and a process holding the controller does it for itself.
+See {ref}`sec-backends-upcie-cuda-upstream`.
+- **Doorbells come from `sysfs` under `vfio-pci`.** A queue the GPU submits on needs the doorbell page in the GPU's address space, and the CUDA runtime will not take it from a `vfio` mapping, so it is taken from the BAR's `resource0` instead.
+Both name the same registers.
+This costs a served client something: everything else it needs arrives as a descriptor over the socket, and this it has to open for itself, which `resource0` only permits to root.
+A client that submits from the host is unaffected.
+- **I/O the GPU issues needs no server.** A controller this process opened builds the same queue in the same device memory, and behind an IOMMU installs the mapping itself rather than being given one.
+- **I/O the GPU issues needs the GPU's domain to be identity-mapped.** The controller translates either way, through the domain `vfio-pci` installs for it; the GPU stays on its own driver and uses the default domain, so what decides is `iommu=pt` rather than which driver the controller is bound to.
+  With the default translating, `DMA-FQ` rather than `identity`, a queue is built and the doorbell registers, but no completion arrives and nothing faults on either the IOMMU or the GPU.
+What a client submits from the host, payloads in device memory included, works either way.
 - **GPU 0 only.** The CUDA context and heap are always created on CUDA device
   0. Multiple GPU support is not implemented.
 - **1 GiB heap.** The CUDA heap is fixed at 1 GiB.
 Allocations beyond this